openPMD/openPMD-standard/EXT_BeamPhysics.md

 - `timeOffset/`
     - type: Optional *(real)*
     - description: Base time from which `time` is measured.
 That is, absolute time = `time + timeOffset`.
 Assumed zero if not present.
 Some programs will use the `timeOffset` to store the **reference time** in which case `time` will then be the deviation from the reference.
+[Note: The **reference time** may depend upon the longitudinal position of a particle and so may be different for different particles.]

 - `velocity/`
   - type: Optional 3-vector *(real)*